enk21/github-actions-example-cli/README.md

 - `cpln apply` creates and updates the resources defined within the YAML file.
 If the name of a resource is changed, `cpln apply` will create a new resource.
 Any orphaned resources will need to be manually deleted.

 - The Control Plane CLI commands use the `CPLN_ORG` and `CPLN_TOKEN` environment variables when needed.
 There is no need to add the --org or --token flags when executing CLI commands.

+- The GVC definition must exists in its own YAML file.
+The `cpln apply` command using the file must be executed before any child (workloads, identities, etc.) definition YAML files are executed.

 ## Helper Links